Quick Start Tutorial¶

 # Configure LLM (using OpenAI GPT-4)

-# GraphBit supports multiple providers: openai, anthropic, huggingface, ollama
+# GraphBit supports multiple providers: openai, anthropic, ollama

 api_key = os.getenv("OPENAI_API_KEY")